By Rebecca Wade

-Rebecca Wade, criminal defense attorney at Wade, Grimes, Friedman, Meinken & Leischner says it’s vital to know your options, at the beach or anywhere, when 5-0 wants 4-1-1.
+Rebecca Wade, a criminal defense attorney at Wade, Grimes, Friedman, Meinken & Leischner, says it’s vital to know your options, at the beach or anywhere when 5-0 wants 4-1-1.

-Wade explains there’s a difference between what’s called ‘consensual encounters,’–when police walk up and start talking to anyone at the beach, and when authorities have ‘reasonable articulable suspicion’ to stop you.
+Wade explains there’s a difference between ‘consensual encounters,’ when the police walk up and start talking to anyone at the beach, and when authorities have ‘reasonable articulable suspicion to stop you.

 “If this an instance where you’ve been seized by the police, and they are conducting some kind of ‘investigatory detention,’ if you don’t want to talk to them and you don’t want to engage with the police, the first thing you can do is politely ask them if you’re free to go,” says Wade.
 “If they say yes, then leave and remove yourself from the situation.”
 If you’re not free to go, Wade suggests you tell the officer you don’t want to answer any more questions without a lawyer.

-On the other hand, one thing you can decline a police office is the field sobriety test, advises Wade.
-If you are at the point where they are making you take a field sobriety test, you are likely getting arrested either way.
+On the other hand, one thing you can decline from a police officer is the field sobriety test, advises Wade.
+If you are at the point where they are making you take a field sobriety test, you are likely to get arrested either way.
 Declining it won’t indicate an admission of guilt, and this way you will have a defense later on in court.

 So if you are on the beach, and happen to have an encounter with the police for whatever reason – the best thing for you to do is politely answer their questions and ask them if you’re free to go – because after all you came there to have fun!
 Happy Summer or whatever is left of it.